Work as we know it is changing dramatically, and organizations that aren't able to adapt won't last.

 Once you've hired your next employee, it's crucial to have a great plan for integrating them into the organization.

-Basker began with a quick description of Maslow's Heirarchy of Needs, and how that applies to employee onboarding.
+Basker began with a quick description of Maslow's Heirarchy of Needs and how it applies to employee onboarding.
 We want people to be as close to their own enlightenment as possible, but if you feel stressed at any one of those levels, you can’t act at the level above it.

 His advice was to find out where you’re adding cognitive load at any of the layers of that pyramid (even something as simple as making sure they know where the bathroom is), so they can get to work and be happy about how quick they got through the onboarding process.